javascript-tutorial/en.javascript.info/1-js/09-classes/05-extend-natives/article.md

 ![](object-date-inheritance.svg)

 As you can see, there's no link between `Date` and `Object`.
 They are independent, only `Date.prototype` inherits from `Object.prototype`.

+That's an important difference of inheritance between built-in objects compared to what we get with `extends`.